Mmset2005/NSITerm2021-2022/Readme.md

-This repository is used to post all the differents things I gonna do during this year on NSI class
+This branch is used to store the solutions of FRANCE IOI problems, a french coding website